OanhT04/Mental-Health-NLP-Classifier-Using-Logistic-Regression-Python/README.md

 <img width="1111" height="465" alt="image" src="https://github.com/user-attachments/assets/e3a62cc4-81ad-4221-85e3-eae7eec60693" />
+Precision -> When we show a banner, how often was it actually appropriate?
 <img width="1595" height="1407" alt="image" src="https://github.com/user-attachments/assets/8a9ff9e4-d0bc-4f22-a9a1-de032e0a8f4b" />

+Behavior implied by results
+Precision > 0.89
+→ precision tells us how often the model is correct when classifying a post as high risk.
+High precision means the model makes few false positive errors.
+Recall > 0.92
+→ Recall shows how often the model successfully detects high risk user text.
+High recall means the model makes few false negative errors!
+F1 > 0.91
+-> An F1 score of 0.91 indicates that the model achieves a strong balance between precision and recall.

+The model correctly identifies most positive cases (high recall), and The majority of its positive predictions are correct (high precision).

+# Challenges
+-  pre-processing unstructured social media text.
+Through experimentation I learnt the importance of thoughtful preprocessing and class grouping decisions, as overly aggressive cleaning could remove important signal words while insufficient cleaning could introduce noise and reduce model performance.

+- Future Improvements:
+- Use a modern NLP approach by using spaCy or BERT and evaluate its performance.
+  -  Reduced noise introduced by class imbalance by reassessing feature importance across categories rather than relying solely on frequency-based weighting.
+  -  Improve feature interpretability by validating top-weighted terms against domain relevance and semantic meaning.

 Note for improvement:
 Emotions are often: implied, indirect, expressed differently by different people; “Im so happy" is similar to "Yay!" and "I feel so blessed"; spaCy groups these together semantically, even with different wording whereas this current model relies on frequency of words.